Travel Agent – Free Flights and Fams Unraveled and Discarded

-The work of a good travel agent may start well before a trip is advertised or planned, and it continues until you arrive home with those memories of a lifetime, but your travel agent is already planning the next set of memories for that ultimate experience.
+The work of a good travel agent can usually save you money too.
+They may start well before a trip is advertised or planned, and it continues until you arrive home with those memories of a lifetime, but your travel agent is already planning the next set of memories for that ultimate experience.

 Copyright © Travellistics.com

 Kay Trotman AKA Safari Kay specializes in African Safaris.
 That’s just her specialty, but when not on safari she is globetrotting to other exotic destinations.
 Visit her http://destined-to-travel.com/ travel site for more info.